xTED: Cross-Domain Adaptation via Diffusion-Based Trajectory Editing

 \textbf{Training diffusion model on target data.}\quad Given a target domain dataset, we first train our proposed diffusion model architecture in Fig.~\ref{fig:intro} to capture its trajectory distribution using diffusion loss Eq.~(\ref{eq:denoise}), where \(\mathbf{x}_k\) represents the noised trajectory \(\tau_k\).
 Additional conditions $\mathbf{c}$, if any, are concatenated with the noise step \(k\) as inputs.
 Particularly, we keep the initial transition unchanged in each $H$-horizon trajectory during training, serving as an anchor for enhanced stability in long-sequence modeling.

-\textbf{Editing source trajectories.}\quad The editing process contains two stages: the forward process, which perturbs source data with noise, and the reverse process, which aligns noised source data with target domain properties.
+\textbf{Editing source trajectories.} The editing process contains two stages: the forward process that perturbs source data with noise and the reverse process that aligns noised data with target properties.

 In the forward process, we obtain noised source trajectories \(\Tilde{\tau}_k\) from \(\mathcal{N}(\Tilde{\tau}_k; \Tilde{\tau}_0, \sigma^2_k \mathbf{I})\), which retains some information from the original source trajectories \(\Tilde{\tau}_0\).
 This procedure is governed by a ratio parameter \(\kappa = \frac{k}{K} \in [0, 1]\), determining the level of noise addition.
 A small \(\kappa\) preserves much of the source trajectory information, while a large \(\kappa\) diminishes it.
-The ideal selection principle for \(\kappa\) is to blur only fine-grained data details, such as transition dynamics in the source data, while retaining valuable mesoscopic information, such as skill primitives in the source trajectories.
-This noised initialization can yield favorable results by solving the reverse stochastic differential equation, which has achieved past success in diffusion-based image editing~\citep{meng2022sdedit,kawar2023imagic,ceylan2023pix2video}.
+The ideal selection principle for \(\kappa\) is to blur only fine-grained data details, such as transition dynamics in source data, while retaining valuable mesoscopic information, such as skill primitives in source trajectories.
+This noise initialization can yield favorable results by solving the reverse stochastic differential equation, which has achieved past success in diffusion-based image editing~\citep{meng2022sdedit,kawar2023imagic,ceylan2023pix2video}.

 In the reverse process, we denoise the noised \(\Tilde{\tau}_k\) using the learned target diffusion prior, aligning the edited trajectories \(\hat{\tau}_0\) with the target domain.
 The initial state-action-reward triple is kept unchanged during the editing process, consistent with the training process, which is crucial for enhancing editing performance as discussed in Appendix~\ref{app:con_con}.
-Our empirical tests (see Appendix~\ref{app:t_ablation}) indicate that setting \(\kappa = 0.5\) is practically optimal for incorporating the edited source data into policy learning, which ensures sufficient exploitation of source data while shifting its domain properties toward the target domain.
+Our empirical tests (see Appendix~\ref{app:t_ablation}) observe that setting \(\kappa = 0.5\) can already provide good enough results for incorporating the edited source data into policy learning, which ensures sufficient exploitation of source data while shifting its domain properties toward the target domain.